Premarital Agreements/ Antenuptial Contracts

 A valid contract that can be legally voided at the option of one of the parties.

 Where physical force is used to compel someone to act against one’s will.

-Example: Before Tiffany and Mark marry,they sign an agreement that in the event of divorce or separation, Tiffany is to receive $75 per week alimony from Mark.
-Under prior state decisions this antenuptial agreement would be void.
-The court held that, the rule that such agreements are automatically void, is abolished.
-Specifically, the court recognized that divorce was a common occurrence and there was no evidence that prenuptial agreements encouraged divorced.
+Example: Before Tiffany and Mark marry they sign an agreement that in the event of divorce or separation Tiffany is to receive $75 alimony per week from Mark.
+Under prior state decisions, this antenuptial agreement would be void.
+The court held that the rule that such agreements are automatically void should be abolished.
+Specifically, the court recognized that divorce was a common occurrence, and there was no evidence that prenuptial agreements encouraged divorce.
 Furthermore, changes in society render restrictions of prenuptial agreements inappropriate.
-The agreement on alimony was valid, provided there was full disclosure, and provided the terms were not unconscionable, viewed as of the time of enforcement.
+The agreement on alimony was valid, provided there was full disclosure, and provided the terms were not unconscionable as of the time of enforcement.
 See, e.g., Edwardson v.
 Edwardson, 798 S.W.2d 941 (Ky.
 1990).

 Given each person’s unique circumstances, prenuptial agreements are not standardized.
 Rather, they are tailored to the individual needs of the parties.
 Furthermore, they are not necessarily ironclad, unless they are structured properly.

 Elements of an Enforceable Prenuptial Agreement